bigchaindb/bigchaindb/docs/source/deploy-on-aws.md

 ### Step 2

 Step 2 is to make an AWS deployment configuration file, if necessary.
-There's a default AWS configuration file named `default_deploy_conf.py`.
+There's an example AWS configuration file named `example_deploy_conf.py`.
 It has many comments explaining each setting.
-The default AWS deployment settings are (or should be):
+The settings in that file are (or should be):
 ```text
 NUM_NODES=3
 BRANCH="master"